spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/navigation/managing-navigation-elements.md

 ## Deleting a navigation node

-To delete a navigation node:
+To delete a navigation node, do the following:
-1. In *List of navigation elements*, select the navigation element owning the navigation node you want to delete.
+1. In **List of navigation elements**, select the navigation element owning the navigation node you want to delete.
-2. In the *Navigation tree* section, select the node you want to delete.
+2. In the **Navigation tree** section, select the node you want to delete.
-3. In the *Edit node* section, select **Delete selected node**.
+3. In the **Edit node** section, select **Delete selected node**.
 You can see the message about the successful navigation node deletion.
-In the *Navigation tree* section, the navigation node is no longer displayed.
+In the **Navigation tree** section, the navigation node is no longer displayed.

 ## Reordering nodes

-To reorder nodes:
+To reorder nodes, do the following:
-1. In the *Navigation tree* section, drag and drop elements in the tree.
+1. In the **Navigation tree** section, drag and drop elements in the tree.
 2. Click **Save order**.
 You can see the message about the successful navigation tree update.